raghav-gtl/TWDS_PRO/README.md

 8. Arsenal (Last and the most important building to occupy)

 ## **Getting the victory points:**

 There are 4 different ways we can get victory points

-1. Occupy Command center (first thing to do)
+1. Occupy Command centre (first thing to do)

-2. Gather into supply zone (Material in map)
+2. Gather into supply zone (Material in the map)

-3. Kill Walkers around map
+3. Kill Walkers around the map

 4. Occupy arsenal

-· **Note** : Once we occupy the Command center everyone needs to make sure the enemy cannot occupy it.
+· **Note**: Once we occupy the Command centre everyone needs to make sure the enemy cannot occupy it.
 This building will be the sole reason we can win this event

 ## Other things to note:
 - every building will have some time before it can be occupied, just like communities (around 2-3 minutes) make sure we garrison the building after attacking.
 - heal all your troops before entering the battle, hospitals must be empty.
 - after occupying buildings, if you have extra adrenaline, use it to defeat walkers. switch out survivors from F1 to F2 and F1 to F3 so you can defeat the highest level.
 The more walkers you defeat the more victory points we get.
-- send your F3 and F4 to gather in supply zone after killing walkers with it. save 20-30 percent adrenaline if there is an emergency.
+- send your F3 and F4 to gather in the supply zone after killing walkers with it. save 20-30 percent adrenaline if there is an emergency.
-- save your relocation cards you can only get more once you occupy workshop.
+- save your relocation cards you can only get more once you occupy the workshop.
-- always click the help button, heal troops in 10 minutes batches . for example putting 30 T7 troops for healing takes 10 minutes.
+- always click the help button, heal troops in 10 minutes batches. for example, putting 30 T7 troops for healing takes 10 minutes.
 I am suggesting this because we have players who can click the help button so those 10 minutes will be instantly finished.
-- if you don't have any RSS, get some from inventory. we need atleast something for healing the troops and you are not getting any RSS in battlefield.
+- if you don't have any RSS, get some from inventory. we need at least something for healing the troops and you are not getting any RSS on the battlefield.

 ## Warnings:
-- Talk only important things in main chat.
-No Hi hello or jokes, if you chat without any kind of importance and other members are not able to read important messages because of you, you will be kicked from whole event.
+- Talk only about important things in the main chat.
+No Hi hello or jokes, if you chat without any kind of importance and other members cannot read important messages because of you, you will be kicked from the whole event.
-- Don't leave the event and get into main game. if you do that you can not join the event again, substitute players will take your place.
+- Don't leave the event and get into the main game. if you do that you can not join the event again, substitute players will take your place.
-- all substitutes will be placed according to the absence of selected players in their respective team.
+- all substitutes will be placed according to the absence of selected players in their respective teams.